The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

 Abstract

 The social, emotional, and behavioral (SEB) skills framework was recently proposed as an integrative model for soft skills/socio-emotional competencies, clarifying their definition and distinction from personality traits.
-To support open and cumulative research in this area, we introduce the Living SEB Project, a continuously updated database combining ongoing literature searches, an open repository of coded studies and effect sizes, and an interactive application enabling customizable meta-analyses.
-At the time of writing, we identified 259 publications, with 28 meeting criteria for the living review and 17 (24 samples) for quantitative synthesis.
-Two tutorial analyses are used to demonstrate the database’s utility: a meta-analysis of SEB–academic achievement links and a meta-analytic structural equation model testing SEB skills’ incremental validity beyond personality traits.
-The Living SEB Project sets out as a transparent, dynamic and openly accessible tool to accelerate and ease cumulative science and synthesis within the SEB skills framework and beyond.
+To support open and cumulative research in this area, we introduce the Living SEB Skills Project, a continuously updated database combining ongoing literature searches, an open repository of coded studies and effect sizes, and an interactive application enabling customizable meta-analyses.
+Using meta-analyses of correlations and meta-analytic structural equation models, we demonstrate the database’s utility by testing the predictive and incremental validity of SEB skills for academic achievement on the current available data (364 publications, of which 30 met the criteria for the living review and 19 [26 samples] for the quantitative synthesis).
+The Living SEB Skills Project sets out as a transparent, dynamic and openly accessible tool to accelerate and ease cumulative science and synthesis within the SEB skills framework and beyond.

 Keywords: meta-analysis; systematic review; living review; socio-emotional skills; open science